Flagsmith/flagsmith/docs/docs/quickstart.md

 </script>
 ```

 This code sets up a callback, which is triggered when we get a response back from the Flagsmith API.
-We simply check for
+We will check for
 the state of the flag and set the display visibility based on the result.

 Our entire webpage now reads like this: